1923 Bellbird Mining Disaster

 The 1923 Bellbird Mining Disaster took place on 1 September 1923 when there was a fire at Hetton-Bellbird coal mine, known locally as the Bellbird Colliery or mine.
 The coal mine was located near the village of Bellbird, which is itself three miles southwest of Cessnock in the Northern coalfields of New South Wales, Australia.
 The accident occurred in the No. 1 Workings of the mine and resulted in the deaths of 21 miners and their horses.
-Subsequently there was a thorough investigation into the causes of the accident which resulted in legislative changes that were implemented in an effort to improve worker safety in Australian coal mines.
-These efforts culminated with the Mines Rescue Act 1925 which established standards for mine rescue operations in New South Wales (NSW) province.
 At the time of the disaster the mine employed 538 people including 369 who worked underground.

-The accident killed 21 miners and caused legislation changes.
+The disaster prompted a thorough investigation into the causes of the accident, which resulted in legislative changes that were implemented in an effort to improve worker safety in Australian coal mines.
+These efforts culminated with the Mines Rescue Act 1925 which established standards for mine rescue operations in New South Wales.

 Background

-The Bellbird Colliery owned by the Hetton Coal Company.
+The Bellbird Colliery was owned by the Hetton Coal Company.
 Two initial tunnels were constructed in 1908 and were referred to as No. 1 Mine.
 Two additional tunnels were completed in 1918 were worked as No. 2 Mine.
 Locally, it was known as the Bellbird mine.
 Coal from Bellbird mine was first sent to market in 1912 and at the time of the disaster, more than 600 people were employed there, more than 400 underground.
 By 1922 it was producing around 1,700 tons of bituminous coal daily, making Bellbird a medium output mine compared to other mines in NSW.

 Despite having a reputation as a relatively safe mine, there had been seven fatalities between 1917 and 1923.
 The mine was worked with naked lights, except for when inspections were carried out with safety lamps.

 Prior to the disaster, the mine was not worked during May, June or July due to strike action known as the "Major Crane Strike".